d2l-ai/d2l-en/chapter_recurrent-modern/gru.md

 The result is a *candidate*, since we still need to incorporate the action of the update gate.
 Comparing with :eqref:`rnn_h_with_state`,
-now the influence of the previous states can be reduced with the elementwise multiplication of
+the influence of the previous states can be reduced with the elementwise multiplication of
 $\mathbf{R}_t$ and $\mathbf{H}_{t-1}$